 Sure, it might feel strange to toss around tinsel while I watch piles of unraked leaves swirl around my front yard on a sunny 70-degree day.
 But so what?

 While I’m all about giving thanks, I don’t really care much about decorating for a holiday that has hella shady origins to begin with.
 I’m ready to toss the rotten gourds and uncarved pumpkins.
 And I sure as shit don’t want crunchy leaves and trees in various shades of brown death.
 We need some mothafuckin’ cheer up in this joint.

 I want sparkle and glitter.
 I want bright red ornaments nestled in a sea of silver tinsel.
 I want blue Hanukkah stars and shiny menorahs.
 I want to see twinkly lights and jingling bells, dammit.
-Fortunately for me, we incorporate both holidays.
-My menorah has been in the window sill all year and I never took down the outdoor lights, so we’re all set. #lazinesspaysoff
+Fortunately I have a decorative vase filled with ornaments from last year and I never took down the outdoor lights, so we’re all set. #lazinesspaysoff

 Instead of waiting until the day after Thanksgiving to bust out the Christmas decorations, I’m hauling red and green bins up from the basement today.
 I will sing Bing Crosby while I deck the halls and trim the tree.
 I’m going to watch Love Actually for the 235th time, and laugh my ass off when Clark Griswold loses his shit in National Lampoon’s Christmas Vacation.

 I’m going to shout out an extra cheery “Happy Holidays!” to random strangers on the street.
 I’m going to burn pine-scented candles and spend way too much money on shiny baubles at the craft store (even though I don’t actually “craft”).
 Who knows, I might even put those ridiculous Rudolph the Red-Nosed Reindeer car decals on my busted up minivan.